 - Comes with a wide set of accessories and safety protections, plus 2-year support

-This is a surprisingly capable plasma cutter to keep in your garage or take to small job sites.
-You get 120/240V flexibility, an intuitive LED display and app control so you can tweak settings from across the shop.
-It handles everything from quick repairs and sheet-metal art to cutting thicker plates (the spec sheet lists up to 22 mm at 240V), and features pilot-arc rust removal and air-pressure monitoring to keep cuts more consistent.
+This is a surprisingly capable plasma cutter for garage or small job site use.
+The 120/240V flexibility, intuitive LED display, and app control let you tweak settings from across the shop.
+It handles everything from quick repairs and sheet-metal art to cutting thicker plates (up to 22 mm at 240V per the spec sheet), and the pilot-arc rust removal and air-pressure monitoring keep cuts more consistent.

 What People Say

-Buyers commonly praise the cutter’s cutting power and portability — people often say it slices through 1/4″ steel easily and is light enough to move around.
-The app and big LED display get repeated mentions for making setup and tweaks less fiddly, while the smart air-pressure readout and pilot-arc rust removal are appreciated for better, cleaner cuts.
+Buyers praise the cutting power and portability.
+People say it slices through 1/4″ steel easily and is light enough to move around.
+The app and big LED display get repeated mentions for making setup less fiddly, while the smart air-pressure readout and pilot-arc rust removal are appreciated for better, cleaner cuts.

-A few customers note the awkward barbed air fitting and mention some initial setup quirks or rare DOA units, but most reviews lean toward satisfaction with performance.
+A few customers note the awkward barbed air fitting and some initial setup quirks, but most reviews lean toward satisfaction with performance.

 Overall Sentiment: Positive